Happy to have you with us live from the Southern Command in sunny South Florida.

 Right.

-It's it's a it's actually a good question.
+It's actually a good question.

-However, their focus, their the the finger pointing is basically at us.
+However, their focus, the finger pointing is basically at us because they don't drive big SUVs.

-Uh uh we're the targets of this.
+We're the targets of this.

-The primary polluters in the world are exempt, for example, from the Kyoto Protocol, China being uh the lead.
+The primary polluters in the world are exempt, for example, from the Kyoto Protocol, China being the lead.

-Uh we are the most advanced civilization, and thus we are mostly to blame.
+We are the most advanced civilization, and thus we are mostly to blame.

-Of course, the Soviets were the good guys, Gorbachev was the savior.
+Of course, the Soviets were the good guys.

 It was Reagan that was going to blow us all up.

-Um it's it's it's predominantly uh politically an American issue.
+It's predominantly politically an American issue.

 And of course, the drive-by media are pure sycophants.

-The drive-by media challenge, not one assertion.
+The drive-by media challenge not one assertion.

-Here we've got the state of Iowa, most of the state of Iowa been declared a disaster area because of blizzards.
+Here we've got the state of Iowa, most of the state of Iowa, been declared a disaster area because of blizzards.

 A global warming seminar sponsored by Minnesota Public Radio canceled last night because of a blizzard in Minnesota, where they're used to getting a lot of snow.